 Spider mites are teeny, tiny red/brown pests that love to suck all the juices and nutrients out of a jade plant.
 They live in colonies and just like mealybugs, may go unnoticed for some time.
-Because of their appearance and small size, it is easy to mistake spider mites simply as some dirt or dust.
+Because of their appearance and small size, it is easy to mistake spider mites simply as some dirt or dust or even just simply thinking your jade plant is turning red!
 But if you start to notice your jade plant dropping leaves, then you could have an infestation on your hands.

 If ignored, then spider mites will continue to colonize, and eventually, you’ll have a dying jade plant to deal with.